 - Nearest Station: Pontorson-Mont Saint-Michel

-Mont Saint-Michel is situated at the middle of the bay.
-As you enter the town, you will find the ancient Burgher's Guardroom, which has currently turned into tourist office.
-As you pass through the Boulevard Gate, followed by the King's Gate, you come into the Grande Rue or the main streets.
-The streets, shops, houses, and museums will take you to the 15th and 16th century with its medieval architecture.
-Now you get in to the Grande Degre or Grande Staircase to see the best of Mont Saint-Michel attractions.
+Mont Saint-Michel is situated in the middle of the bay.
+As you enter the town, you will find the ancient Burgher’s Guardroom, which has currently turned into the tourist office.
+As you pass through the Boulevard Gate, followed by the King’s Gate, you come into the Grande Rue or the main streets.
+The streets, shops, houses, and museums will take you to the 15th and 16th centuries with its medieval architecture.
+Now you get into the Grande Degre or Grande Staircase to see the best of Mont Saint-Michel attractions.

 The Abbey: The Abbey is the most popular attractions of the island.
-It showcase wonderful panorama of the medieval architecture from 11th to 17th century.
-Don't miss the Mass which is celebrated every day except Monday and Sunday afternoon.
-One hour guided tours are available, or else you can also go for self guided tours.
+It showcases a wonderful panorama of medieval architecture from the 11th to 17th centuries.
+Don’t miss the Mass which is celebrated every day except Monday and Sunday afternoon.
+One hour guided tours are available, or else you can also go for self-guided tours.
 Pets are not allowed inside.

-The Parish Church: It is a small edifice from 15th and 16th century.
+The Parish Church: It is a small edifice from the 15th and 16th centuries.